Article by John Miller

 - Hockey (Ice and Field)

-Patients may be able to function in their normal daily activities without a normal ACL, but these high-demand sports may prove difficult.
-Therefore, athletes are often faced with the decision to undergo surgery in order to return to their previous level of competition.
+Patients may function in their normal daily activities without a normal ACL, but these high-demand sports may prove difficult.
+Therefore, athletes are often faced with the decision to undergo surgery to return to their previous level of competition.